 Streaming services like Netflix and Amazon Prime allow people to watch films and TV shows at any time, on many different devices and as often as they like – provided the title they want is available on that platform.
-Streaming services helped put an end to the DVD rental market, and it’s estimated that Netflix has around 139 subscribers worldwide and that number is ever growing.
+Streaming services helped put an end to the DVD rental market, and it’s estimated that Netflix has around 139 million subscribers worldwide and that number is ever growing.

 The streaming market shows no signs of slowing down and it is expected to keep growing.
 In fact, more and more young people are abandoning traditional television broadcasts in favour of streaming services, opting out of purchasing a TV licence and instead are buying subscriptions to streaming services.